ZYX2222/hERG_binding_regressor/README.md

    (Note: Counted_ECFP can be obtained from SMILES by the RDKit using the “AllChem.GetHashedMorganFingerprint” commands.)

 ### XGBoost
-   XGBoost.ipynb: develop XGBoost models based on fingerprints (such as CECFP);
+   XGBoost.ipynb: develop XGBoost models based on fingerprints (such as CECFP, which can be obtained by unzipping CECFP.zip in the data file);

    XGB-CECFP.pkl: The optimal model, which can be used to predict the hERG pIC50 values for given SMILES (with CECFP).